-Bo Ssam is traditional Korean dish, where pork shoulder is boiled with spices, then sliced thin and served with gochujang, kimchi, radish salad, and lettuce.
-Inspired by this traditional Korean dish, we created a slow-roasted version where ancho pepper powder and garlic add the spice while rich maple syrup helps create a delicious crust.
-Look for Pappy & Co Bourbon Barrel-Aged Maple Syrup, Woodinville Whisky Barrel-Aged Maple Syrup, or Metropolitan Market Maple Syrup.
+Bo Ssam is a traditional Korean dish in which pork shoulder is boiled with spices, then sliced thin, and served with gochujang, kimchee, radish salad, and lettuce.
+Inspired by this dish, we created a slow-roasted version where ancho chile powder and garlic add the spice while rich maple syrup helps create a delicious crust.

 - 1/2 cup pickled radish